 past editions of the brief

-Read some of the exclusive articles published in previous editions of The Brief.
+Read some of the exclusive articles published in the previous edition of The Brief (Vol. 36).

 Opening an Oral Argument before the Supreme Court: The Decline of Narrative's Role

 "In contrast to previous eras, today’s oral advocate can expect Supreme Court justices to start asking questions earlier and often.
 Consequently, the advocate should expect to launch the argument with only a few sentences before the questions begin..."

 Buckle Up or Else: Texas Supreme Court Holds Plaintiffs Responsible for Failure to Wear Seat Belts

 by william r. scott, tasha l. barnes, & michael l. copes

 "On February 13, 2015, the Supreme Court of Texas issued a ruling in Nabors Well Services, Ltd. v.
 Romero, which changed the rules in Texas regarding the admissibility of the use or nonuse of a seat belt by a plaintiff injured in a car crash.
 This ruling provides a new way for defense attorneys to help their clients..."

 by amy l. landers